zeroby0/IIITB-LMS-Client-OLD/README.md

 # IIITB-LMS-Client
-Unofficial client for LMS - IIITB - Still under development development will resume after 15th December
+Unofficial client for LMS - IIITB

-PRs are rejected at the moment, but feel free to fork and develop
+Development under progress

+this is the stable branch, switch to `current` for latest (also probably unstable) version.

+Clone the repo and submit your pull requests or head over to [issues](https://github.com/zeroby0/IIITB-LMS-Client/issues) if you find any bugs.

 Libraries used:
 Jaunt - for scraping LMS